Superschnizel/Kleinanzeigen-Telegram-Bot/README.md

 The Bot offers the following commands:

-- `/start` -- Show all availabel commands
+- `/start` -- Show all available commands
 - `/add_bot` <name> <link> -- add a bot that scans the specified link
 - `/start_bots`  -- start fetching with registered bots
 - `/stop` -- stop fetching